 In instances where a greater period of time has elapsed from the order being requested to it being filled, there is an increased likelihood of the price deviating from the one requested.

 What is best execution?

-At its heart, best execution refers to our obligation to take all reasonable steps to consistently obtain the best possible result when executing orders on our clients’ behalf.
+At its heart, best execution refers to our obligation to take all sufficient steps to consistently obtain the best possible result when executing orders on our clients’ behalf.

 Best execution is a requirement of the EU Markets in Financial Instruments Directive (MiFiD) and the Financial Conduct Authority (FCA), and applies to all firms regulated in Europe who execute orders on behalf of retail and professional clients.